Russia claims control of salt mine town Soledar

 - Published

-Russia says it has taken control of Ukrainian salt mine town Soledar after a months-long battle, calling it an "important" step for its offensive.
+Russia says it has taken control of Ukrainian salt-mine town Soledar after a months-long battle, calling it an "important" step for its offensive.

 The victory would allow Russian troops to cut off Ukrainian supply routes in the nearby larger city of Bakhmut, the defence ministry said.